adilkoondhar/weather-web-practice/README.md

 ## Technologies Used
 - **Nodejs:** This powerful backend technology seamlessly manages data, ensuring the security and accessibility.
 - **npm:** The default package manager for Node.js, facilitating easy dependency management.
+- **JavaScript:** A versatile scripting language used for building interactive web pages.